 All Sousa records big fair to be broken next Friday, September 26, when the popular march king, his band of 60 players and a score of vocal and instrumental soloists give a matinee at the Nixon theater and an evening concert at the Mosque.
 Two different programs will be given, and the newest works by Sousa as well as the old favorites will be included.
 The day here will be a gala event, as it will mark the celebration of the twentyseventh anniversary of the band as well as the "Liberty Bell" march.
-The following programs are announced for the
+The following programs are announced for the first time:

 Matinee

-Spanish Fantasia Tavan

-Saxophone Solo, "Nadine" (new)

-······ Henton

-Benne Henton
+....Henton

-Suite: "The American Maid" Sousa

-Vocal Solo, "Moonlight and Starlight"
+Benne Henton Suite : "The American Maid" ...
+Sousa Vocal Solo, "Moonlight and Starlight"Hallet Gilberte Mary Baker Wedding MarchSousa

-Mary Baker

-Wedding March Souse

-(Dedicated to the American People)

-Tone Poem, "Breezes from the

-Southern Seas" (new) Myddleton
+(Dedicated to the American People) "Breezes from the Tone Poem, Southern Seas" (new) ...
+Myddleton

-My Cairo Love (An Egyptian Seranada) ware
+My Cairo Love (An Egyptian Ser-

+Florence Hardeman

-Florence Hardeman Evening Overture, "Thalia" (new) Jean Gilberte Cornet Solo, "Willow Echoes"
+Evening Overture, "Thalia" (new) "Jean Gilberte Cornet Solo, "Willow Echoes" Simon Frank Simon

-Frank Simon Suite: "Impressions at the Movies"

-Vocal Solo, "In Flanders Fields"

-(Words by the late Col. John McCrae) Mary Baker
+Suite : "Impressions at the Movies" ...
+Sousa Vocal Solo, "In Flanders Fields" . .
+Sousa (Words by the late Col. John McCrae)

-Memorial, "The Golden Star" (new)Sousa (Dedicated to Mrs. Theodore Roosevelt)
+Mary Baker Memorial, "The Golden Star" (new)Sousa (Dedicated to Mrs. Theodore Roosevelt)

-(b) Caprice, "Friendship" .
-Howard (c) March, "Bullets and Bayonets" (new)Sousa Violin Solo, "Concerto" Vieuxtemps Florence Hardeman Satarelle, "The Bohemians" (new)
+(b) Caprice, "Friendship" ..
+Howard (c) March, "Bullets and Bayonets" (new)Sousa Violin Solo, "Concerto"Vieuxtemps Florence Hardeman